“Focus, Lee!” Only God knows the number of time’s I’ve heard this one before…

 The Focussing Blueprint

 When I focus on something, I create a smaller container around my seeing energy and cordon off any distractions that might break the perimeter.
-Next, I zoom in and begin a process of filtering the finer translations and interpretations of detailed knowledge within that scope.
+Next, I zoom in and begin a process of filtering the finer translations and interpretations of detailed knowledge that arises from the reflection within that scope.

 If successful, it means I’ve recorded a well-catalogued branch of information to clearly recall and act upon in future scenarios.